South Korean 'comfort women' lose compensation claim | DW | 21.04.2021

 The court upheld Japan's state immunity in the dismissal of the case, which ordered Tokyo to compensate the victims, known as "comfort women," who were forced to work in Japanese wartime brothels.

-Remnants of Japan's 1910-45 colonial rule of the Korean peninsula remain contentious for both sides, with many surviving women demanding a formal apology and financial compensation.
+Remnants of Japan's 1910 to 1945 colonial rule of the Korean peninsula remain contentious for both sides, with many surviving women demanding a formal apology and financial compensation.

 Activists representing the victims denounced the decision, saying that the Seoul Central District Court was ignoring their struggles to restore the women's honor and dignity.
 They also said in a statement that the plaintiffs would appeal the decision.

-Japan had boycotted the court proceedings and insisted that all wartime compensation issues were settled under a 1965 treaty normalizing relations with South Korea.
+Japan had boycotted the court proceedings, insisting that all wartime compensation issues were settled under a 1965 treaty normalizing relations with South Korea.
 Diplomatic tensions, however, flared in January when another judge at the same court ruled in favor of other women in a separate case, ordering Japan to pay compensation for the first time.

 The court ruled that Japan should be exempt from civil jurisdiction under the principles of international law.